The Mission Statement of the EAHL is as follows:

 The list of national contact points you can found HERE.

-Membership of the EAHL is open to health lawyers in Europe and it includes types such as individual.
+Membership of the EAHL is open to health lawyers in Europe and beyond, and it includes several types such as individual.
 It was agreed already during the founding conference that there would be considerable value in a central database to identify members, their interests and affiliations, to highlight health law centres across Europe, to raise awareness of publications and on-going projects, and to share teaching resources and other materials.
 This database will be used towards multiple ends, including facilitating connections between members, establishing and maintaining networks, capacity building, creating knowledge repositories, for example, of laws, law reform measures and research projects, and as a means to learn from and consolidate experiences across Europe.

 The EAHL is committed to encouraging EAHL-sponsored networks.
 To this end, members involved in an EAHL-sponsored network will receive specific support from the EAHL for their network.
 This will include: